 Woodfin is a somewhat small town located in the state of North Carolina.
 With a population of 6,489 people and three constituent neighborhoods, Woodfin is the 126th largest community in North Carolina.

-Unlike some towns, Woodfin isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Woodfin are a mix of both white- and blue-collar jobs.
+Woodfin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Woodfin is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Woodfin who work in office and administrative support (16.97%), sales jobs (16.02%), and teaching (7.67%).

 Being a small town, Woodfin does not have a public transit system used by locals to get to and from work.

-The overall education level of Woodfin is somewhat higher than in the average US city of 21.84%: 26.62% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Woodfin who are college-educated is somewhat higher than the average US community of 21.84%: 26.62% of adults in Woodfin have at least a bachelor's degree.